Kimball Physics designs and manufactures two types of particle detectors: Faraday cups and phosphor screens.

 - Array of cups

-- Rugged screens
+- Rugged screens (more durable with rough handling)

 To LEARN MORE about Kimball Physics Detectors, please refer to our Detectors- Faraday Cup Overview and Detectors- Phosphor Screen Overview documents (PDFs).
+Further information is also available in our online Learning Center about Faraday Cup and Phosphor Screen Detectors.